- Home

 Week 1 of racing within each Class will begin from the first Monday of the opening month.
 For example, in the January to March season of 2008, the first Class 1 Race Day will be on Tuesday the 8th of January, as the first Monday of the month was on the 7th of January.

-For each of the 11 weeks of the season, you will be offered the opportunity to enter into two of the four Class League races (one for each of the 'common' distance categories) for your Race Class at your Local Track.
-These invitations will be presented to you on your Stable page in the section titled 'Races you should register for'.
-Alternatively, you can browse the future Race Meets and enter from there.
+For each of the 11 weeks of the season, you will be offered the opportunity to enter into two of the 4 Class League races (one for each of the 'common' distance categories) for your Race Class at your Local Track.
+These invitations will be presented to you on your Stable page in the section titled 'Important Information and Events'.
+Alternatively, you can look at your Invitations in the Races Homepage and enter from there.
 However you do it, don't leave it too late to enter, as your choices of which race to enter will become more limited as other horses enter.
 Class League races are restricted to a maximum of 15 horses in the field.

 On completion of each Class League race meet all runners will receive a payment for competing, based on the following formula: